Development Tools

 Crocotile3D

-For a lot of the modeling, Hawkun is using Crocotile3D.
+For the vast majority of the graphics, we are using Crocotile3D.
 It's great bit of software to force the artist into thinking about polygons.
-Without the distractions of being able to also make a feature length blockbuster movie in the same modeling app, Crocotile3D is all about retro graphics.
+Crocotile3D is all about retro graphics.
+Highly recommended.

 Unity3D